Case Study: Amway Center | Orlando Magic

 Capture the Drama and Still Maintain Privacy When Desired

 One of the interior highlights of the updated Amway Center was its use of the ultra-modern retractable window wall systems.
 Baker Barrios Architects (BBA) selected NanaWall folding systems for the luxury suites and banquet center.
-They were faced with a key design challenge: how to capture the drama with a close proximity to the action, and still maintain privacy when desired.
+They were faced with a key design challenge: how to capture the drama with a proximity to the action, and still maintain privacy when desired.

 “Throughout the country, stadium and arena owners are looking for ways to attract fans and increase revenue year-round.”